Contents

 A lot.
 Operational has been tested to ingested 2 million records easily at this stage.
 It can ingest a lot more data, but it is limited by cost.

-For SaaS businesses doing between 5 - 10k a month, we don’t recommend sending more then 150,000 events.
+For SaaS businesses doing between $5 - 10k a month, we don’t recommend sending more then 150,000 events per month.